florianprs/Control_of_the_Youtube_Stream/README.md

 ### 6. Acces to the server

-Find the ipaddress of your Raspberry Pi.
+Find the IP address of your Raspberry Pi.
 To find it, you can use ifconfig command in a terminal.

 ```